What They Do: Plumbers, pipefitters, and steamfitters install and repair pipes that carry liquids or gases.

-The starting pay for apprentices is less than that of fully trained plumbers, pipefitters, and steamfitters, but they receive pay increases as they learn to do more.
+Apprentices earn less than fully trained plumbers, pipefitters, and steamfitters.
+However, their pay increases as they learn to do more.

 Most plumbers, pipefitters, and steamfitters work full time, including nights and weekends.
 Plumbers are often on call to handle emergencies.
 Self-employed plumbers may be able to set their own schedules.

-Employment of plumbers, pipefitters, and steamfitters is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
+Employment of plumbers, pipefitters, and steamfitters is projected to grow 2 percent over the next ten years, slower than the average for all occupations.

-Most demand for plumbers will stem from new construction and the need to maintain and repair plumbing systems in existing residences and other buildings.
+Demand for plumbers will stem from new construction and from the need to maintain and repair plumbing systems in existing residences and other buildings.
 Employment of sprinklerfitters is expected to increase as states continue to adopt changes to building codes that require the use of fire suppression systems.